 Cost effective

-There is no reason why you shouldn’t try a few 10,000 leaflet campaigns to see how the process works before jumping in with a large order.
+It’s very much possible to try a few 10,000 leaflet campaigns to see how the process works before jumping in with a large order.

 You can manage the costs of your campaigns and scale up your efforts when you feel comfortable.